Manage Purchase Orders With Square for Retail

 If you’re working directly from a new purchase order, you will also see the option to Import there.

 Drag and drop the file into the Import purchase order pop-up, or click select it from your computer to upload the template directly from your files.
-Note: If you have not filled out the template, click Download template to get started.
+Note: If you have not filled in the template, click Download template to get started.

 Select the appropriate item identifier by choosing either the item name, SKU or GTIN to help easily identify duplicate items during the import process.
 Note: Square recommends selecting either SKU or GTIN as the appropriate item identifier for ease of use.